Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 The Critical Rule

-Animal studies have shown potential harm to developing fetuses, including embryo-fetal death, structural abnormalities, and growth alterations at clinically relevant doses.
+Animal studies have shown potential harm to developing fetuses, including pregnancy loss, birth defects, and changes in fetal growth at clinically relevant doses.
 While animal data does not always translate directly to humans, the findings are serious enough that the FDA classifies these medications with clear warnings against use during pregnancy.

 If you are of childbearing age and taking a GLP-1 medication, planning ahead is essential.